ConnorSullivan31/TI-84-Calculator-Programs/README.md

 # TI-84-Calculator-Programs
 Will most likely work with other versions.
+Some programs might be very similar, but have slightly different purposes